castai/docs/docs/getting-started/deploy-application.md

+---
+description: Once you create a cluster, you're ready to deploy your CAST AI-managed Kubernetes application.
+Here's how you can do it.
+---

 # 3. Deploy application

 CAST AI managed cluster runs on Kubernetes.
 Once you [create a cluster](../getting-started/create-cluster.md) - you can download a **`kubeconfig` file** of the cluster and deploy your application using **`kubectl`** command-line tool.